PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 19:22:34
+Last updated: 2024-04-02 19:23:08
-Random Quote: The greater our knowledge increases the more our ignorance unfolds. - John F. Kennedy
+Random Quote: You can always count on Americans to do the right thing - after they've tried everything else. - Winston Churchill